Venice reveals first 2024 dates for charging day-trippers - KESQ

 It’ll be a flat 5 euro ($5.45) to enter on any day on which a fee is due.
 The sliding scale of fees that has previously been mooted will not be introduced for 2024.
 There will be no reductions, either.

 The first set of dates on which the fee will be charged cover April to mid July, 2024.
-The period of April 26 to May 5 kicks off the season, which continues with charges on every Saturday and Sunday from May to July 14.
+The period of April 25 to May 5 kicks off the season, which continues with charges on every Saturday and Sunday from May to July 14.
+June 1-2 are excluded.
 Dates have not yet been set for the rest of the year.

 The fee will be due for anyone entering the city without an overnight reservation (or an exemption) from 8.30 a.m. to 4 p.m..